Saking-tech/AI-Generated_Math_Quiz_App/README.md

 npm install
 ```

-2. **Set up Clerk Authentication:**
+2. **Set up Convex Authentication:**
-   - Go to [clerk.com](https://clerk.com) and create a new application
-   - Copy your publishable key and secret key
-   - Add them to your `.env.local` file
-   - Configure your Clerk settings:
+   - The app uses Convex's built-in authentication system with email/password
-     - Enable email/password authentication
+   - No additional setup required for authentication
-     - Set up your sign-in/sign-up pages

 3. **Configure Convex:**
    The Convex backend is already configured with the provided deployment key.
 The schema and functions are included in the project.